zeek/zeek/doc/frameworks/broker.rst

 -----------------

 New data partitioning strategies are available using the API in :doc:`/scripts/base/frameworks/cluster/pools.bro`.
+Using that API, developers of custom Bro scripts can define a custom pool of nodes that best fits the needs of their script.

-One example strategy is to use Highest Random Weight (HRW) hashing to partition data tables amongst proxy nodes.  e.g. using :bro:see:`Cluster::publish_hrw`.
+One example strategy is to use Highest Random Weight (HRW) hashing to partition data tables amongst the pool of all proxy nodes.  e.g. using :bro:see:`Cluster::publish_hrw`.
 This could allow clusters to be scaled more easily than the approach of "the entire data set gets synchronized to all nodes" as the solution to memory limitations becomes